Almarimi23/DRECT/README.md

-# DevRec
+# DRECT: An automatic approach for Developer REcommendation for Crowdsourcing software development Tasks.

-# A multi-objective search-based approach, named DevRec, to recommend the set of developers for a given task on crowdsourcing software development(CSD).
+# A multi-objective search-based approach, named DRECT, to recommend the set of developers for a given task on crowdsourcing software development(CSD).
 ## Project for the submitted paper for Empirical Software Engineering Journal.

 ## Project Overview